 Why You Need to Be Reading Sales Books

 Books are key to learning and growing, regardless of what you’re doing.
 But speaking as a veteran sales professional, I’ve got a few additional thoughts on the matter:

 Top Performers Are Students of the Game

 No one rises to the top of their game without intentional growth and learning.
 If you truly want to be a better leader, better salesperson, better speaker, better writer, or just a better person, you need to study the craft.

 And if you look hard, you’ll find there’s already a book with the instructions.
-Some of the books in this list are classics — they’ve been around for a while, but they still get read because they’re still relevant.
+Some of the sales books in this list are classics — they’ve been around for a while, but they still get read because they’re still relevant.
 Others are new, and they can fill you in on the approaches and mindsets that are working today.

-Studies continue to find that most CEO’s read 5 books a month, and earn 350% more income than the average American.
-So, don’t take this list with a grain of salt.
-Get under the hood and explore all these books have to offer.
+Studies continue to find that most CEOs read 5 books a month, and earn 350% more income than the average American.
+Reading works as a tool to help us grow.
+So get under the hood and explore all these sales books have to offer.